uboslinux/ubos-website/content/docs/operation/installation/x86_docker.md

-   While that looks somewhat intimidating, all this command really says is: "Boot the image called ``ubos/ubos-green``, keep the terminal around, give it the privileges it needs, and let me access it with a web browser through my local 8080 port."
+   While that looks somewhat intimidating, all this command really says is: "Boot the image called ``ubos/ubos-green``, keep the terminal around, give it the privileges it needs, and let me access it with a web browser through my local 8080 and 8443 ports."

    As UBOS is a full operating system, not just an application running in a container, it needs the ``--privileged`` flag.